VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 In either case, the notes can carry a lot of added information - pitch bend (now sometimes per-note) and multiple data streams to represent the virtual turning of knobs.
 That interface is a writing system of sorts - you could even argue different input devices and instruments, as long as they're just giving a computer digital data, are really just different writing utensils.

+Of course, each has different tradeoffs: You wouldn't want to try to read a printed off piano roll or tracker sheet for performance!

-There have been some efforts to make new music notation systems [Hummingbird](https://www.hummingbirdnotation.com) and [Clairnote](https://clairnote.org) both make changes (which may be good or bad, depending on who you ask) to the existing common music notation system, but don't really attempt to totally reinvent the wheel.
+Just like conlangs, there have been some efforts to make new music notation systems.
+[Hummingbird](https://www.hummingbirdnotation.com) and [Clairnote](https://clairnote.org) both make changes (which may be good or bad, depending on who you ask) to the existing common music notation system, but don't really attempt to totally reinvent the wheel.

+If these are conlangs, they're not even as different as [Iqglic](https://www.youtube.com/watch?v=mJYrc6oya7c) (pronounced the same as "English") is from English, though.

 [Dodeka](https://www.dodekamusic.com) goes a bit further, but mostly feels like an advert for a piano that just flattens the keybed.
 Regardless, I think there is value in at least trying to make a system easier to read and write even if it doesn't improve the overall flexibility.

-I should also point out there are other musical notation systems from cultures I am less familiar with.
+I should also point out there are other musical notation systems from cultures I am less familiar with - just like I'm not experienced in natural languages outside of English.
 The [Musical Notation Wikipedia page](https://en.wikipedia.org/wiki/Musical_notation) shows some of these, but I'm not even sure how to go about research most of these in depth.
-This also ties into how the term "music theory" isn't very good at describing modern music so much as [the harmonic style of 18th century European musicians (Adam Neely, YouTube)](https://www.youtube.com/watch?v=Kr3quGh7pJA).
+This also ties into how the term "music theory" isn't very good at describing modern music so much as [the harmonic style of 18th century European musicians (Adam Neely, YouTube)](https://www.youtube.com/watch?v=Kr3quGh7pJA) - If you'll forgive the tangent going yet another level deeper, the same issues we have with other languages going extinct will inevitiblely come to these musical notations too.

-It seems like the shared, universal language isn't all that shared or all that universal - let alone flexible enough to convey what we need.
+To the point: It seems like the "shared, universal language" isn't all that shared or all that universal - let alone flexible enough to convey what we need.

+{{< speech big >}}

 I'm also not going to pretend that I know enough to take my own crack at making something that's better outside of maybe one niche use case.
-[Tantacrul recently made a video](https://www.youtube.com/watch?v=Eq3bUFgEcb4) where he very persuasively argues that while what we have has it's flaws, it's currently pretty much the best option there is.
-He rightfully pointing out that while a lot of digital music is produced in a piano roll today, no musician would want to try to read that as notation live to perform a piece, and has similar rebuttals for other points I've made.
-He also points out that many, many, many tech bros have thought "Hey, I can do better" without actually understanding why things are the way they are often resulting in them making notation systems which are dramatically less flexible or usable.
+[Tantacrul recently made a video](https://www.youtube.com/watch?v=Eq3bUFgEcb4) where he very persuasively argues that while what we have has it's flaws, it's currently pretty much the best option there is for anything off a computer for most instruments, but that Tabs and the other systems that have evolved certainly have their place too.

+{{< /speech >}}

+{{< details "[Click to Expand]: A tiny bit more for this music tangent" >}}

 I'm not sure what a new language for expression music would like nor do I know how software for writing it would maintain a reasonable degree of usability, but I did find some interesting existing tools that give it a good shot: